 Bumps may develop in the vagina due to a variety of reasons.
-Some of these bumps are due to skin ailments while others are due to the presence of sexually transmitted infections (STI).
-Knowing the etiology of these bumps in order to receive the appropriate treatment [1, 2].
+Some of these bumps are due to skin ailments while others are due to the presence of sexually transmitted infections (STI) [1, 2].

 Bumps may form in the female genital area and these may be itchy, tender or painful.
 These bumps may be caused by some ailments of the skin, but most of the time, vaginal bumps are caused by STIs.
 They may appear as red or flesh colored but they may change their appearance.

 It is important to have them evaluated in order to identify the treatment that is required and avoid the spread to sexual partners.
 Figure 1 shows an example of vaginal bumps [1, 2, 3].

 Figure 1- Vaginal Bumps

 The ICD-10-CM 2016 code that can be utilized for the diagnosis of vaginal bumps is N89.8.
 This code for any non-inflammatory conditions of the vagina .